 - Importance and benefits of having DEI in K-12 educational content

-- Designing DEI training and awareness programs for your school
+- Designing DEI in schools training and awareness programs for your school

 - Future trends in DEI for the K-12 education industry